manschloemark/standup/README.md

 # Stand Up
-Remind your future self to stand up every once in a while.
+_Remind your future self to take a break every once in a while._

-Stand Up is a tool that helps you focus and stay healthy over long periods of work.
+Stand Up is an application that helps you focus and stay healthy over long work sessions.
 With Stand Up you can set timers for periods of focus and rest and customize reminders that tell you when to switch.

 It's important to take breaks regularly and:
  1. stretch your body